Ospel, Netherlands Monument to

 The Names

-Here are the names of the men who are memorialized on the monument at the time of the dedication in May 2007 or who were later found to belong on the monument.
+Here are the names of the men who were memorialized on the monument at the time of the dedication in May 2007 or who were later found to belong on the monument.
 Further information about a man can be found by clicking on his name, which takes you to the web page listing his battalion's war deaths.
-They are listed alphabetically.
+They are listed alphabetically, but here are the counts by unit:

 1. Pvt Mitchell Amis (Company "C", 38th Armored Infantry Battalion - 3 November 1944)